 One of the key elements in today’s luxury real estate market is uniqueness.
 Today’s affluent clientele wants something different and something original.
 If a property has a story to tell, a rich history, or was designed by a world-famous architect, this will contribute towards it being defined as luxury.

 Not long ago, luxury real estate was all about location.
 This is no longer the case with potential buyers willing to invest outside of the traditional wealthy neighborhoods.
-The up and coming elite are not only willing to invest outside of traditional areas but are actively looking to contribute to society and the environment.
+The up-and-coming elite is not only willing to invest outside of traditional areas but is actively looking to contribute to society and the environment.
 If they are able to do this in a neighborhood that is traditionally considered luxurious, that is considered an additional benefit, but it is no longer a prerequisite for the wealthy.

 Security and privacy

 As mentioned above, peace and tranquility are a big draw for potential customers, but achieving either of these is impossible if they don’t feel safe.
 Gated communities or restricted access to a piece of real estate contribute to its exclusivity.
 Secure neighborhoods provide more privacy and allow their residents to relax and enjoy a carefree lifestyle.
 For example, if you have decided on moving to Tennessee and are looking for a home in Clarksville, this will be a key element to look out for.